Alan Lourens: Biography

 Lourens was born in Perth, Western Australia, and attended Scarborough Senior High School, where he won the prize for music in his graduating year.
 After completing a degree in Music Education at the Western Australian College of Advanced Education, Lourens taught brass and classroom music in public schools, based at Kelmscott Senior High School, and including conducting and teaching brass at Churchlands Senior High School and Perth Modern School.
-He returned to study at Indiana University, earning a master's degree in music (in Euphonium Performance) in 1992, and a Doctorate (in Wind Conducting) in 1999, working as an Associate Instructor to Harvey Phillips and in the IU department of bands, working with the Marching Hundred.
+He returned to study at Indiana University School of Music, earning a master's degree in music (in Euphonium Performance) in 1992, and a Doctorate (in Wind Conducting) in 1999, working as an Associate Instructor to Harvey Phillips and in the Indiana University department of bands, working with the Marching Hundred.
 At Indiana, he studied Euphonium with M.Dee Stewart and Daniel Perantoni.
 He was also awarded a Performers Certificate for the quality of his Masters recital.

-From 2000, Lourens has held leadership positions at the Western Australian Academy of Performing Arts (as Head of Classical Music), and has held positions in Singapore(at Lasalle College of the Arts), and in Dubai.
-His name was also associated with a possible appointment as Head of the ANU School of Music.
+From 2000, Lourens has held leadership positions at the Western Australian Academy of Performing Arts (as Head of Classical Music), and has held positions in Singapore (at Lasalle College of the Arts), and in Dubai.
+His name was also associated with a possible appointment as Head of the Australian National University School of Music.
 In 2009, he was elected as a Fellow of the Royal Society of Arts (FRSA).

 UWA Conservatorium of Music

 Lourens was appointed as Head the UWA School of Music in 2012, and reappointed in 2016.
 He was also appointed as a full Professor of Music in 2016.
 Lourens oversaw the change to the name UWA Conservatorium of Music, as well as a rise in the ranking of the school into the top 50 in the world, according to the QS Subject Ranking in Performing Arts.

 During his tenure, the school has embedded "Melbourne Model" degree structures, which has seen the school more than double in size., re-introduced the Bachelor of Music degrees (rather than BA), as well as developing several majors in Electronic Music.

 Lourens is a leading contributor to the Australian national debate surrounding the place of music in society., arguing the for educational benefits of music for all.

-From 2022, Lourens has held a seat on the Board pf directors of the AMEB.
+From 2022, Lourens has held a seat on the Board of directors of the AMEB National Board.

-Musical Activities
+Musical activities

 Lourens is a former conductor of WA Brass, one of Australia's leading British-style brass bands with which he has been associated since 1983, as well as conducting the UWA Orchestra, and has previously directed the UWA Wind Orchestra.
 Lourens previously conducted the University Wind Orchestra, which was an amalgamated ensemble of the UWA and ECU, which was cited as one of the first tertiary wind groups in the country.
 He has also been a guest conductor with the Fremantle Symphony Orchestra, Philharmonic Winds (Singapore), and others across Australia.

-Lourens has been the conductor of many world premier performances, including Peter Sculthorpes' Lament for Violin, Cello and Strings.
+Lourens has been the conductor of many world premier performances, including Peter Sculthorpe's Lament for Violin, Cello and Strings.